keptn-sandbox/keptn-osticket-service/README.md

 # Installation

 ## Install & Configure OSTicket

+:warning: Keptn will send the request to create the ticket.
+Ensure you allow incoming traffic from the Keptn machine to the OSTicket machine.

 To use this service, you need a running OSTicket system.
 If you need to create one, use the `osTicketInstall.sh` file in the `osticket-setup-files` folder.

 ```